 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 Banned Books Week is the annual celebration of our freedom to read, and of the importance of the First Amendment.
-In 2021, Banned Books Week will be September 26 - October 2.
+In 2021, Banned Books Week is September 26 - October 2.

 Top 10 Most Challenged Books of 2020